Active Substance: lamivudine

 The recommended dose of Zeffix is 100 mg once a day.
-The dose needs to be lower in patients who have problems with their kidneys.
+The dose needs to be lower in patients who have reduced kidney function.
 Doses lower than 100 mg need to be given using the oral solution.
 The duration of treatment depends on the patient’s condition and response to treatment.

-If the hepatitis-B virus can still be found in the blood after six months of treatment, the doctor should consider changing treatment to reduce the risk of resistance.
-Patients infected with virus that has the ‘YMDD mutation’ (a change in the virus’s DNA that is often found after treatment with lamivudine) should take Zeffix in combination with another medicine against hepatitis B. For more information, see the summary of product characteristics (also part of the EPAR).
+If the hepatitis B virus can still be found in the blood after six months of treatment, the doctor should consider switching treatment or adding another medicine for hepatitis B to reduce the risk of resistance.
+For more information, see the summary of product characteristics (also part of the EPAR).

 How does Zeffix work?

 The active substance in Zeffix, lamivudine, is an antiviral agent that belongs to the class ‘nucleoside analogues’.
 Lamivudine interferes with the action of a viral enzyme called DNA polymerase, which is involved in the formation of viral DNA.
 Lamivudine stops the virus making DNA and prevents it from multiplying and spreading.